bytex-solutions/snamp/docs/connectors/groovy-connector.md

 ## Configuring attributes
 Each attribute configured in Groovy Resource Connector has following configuration schema:

 * `Name` - name of script file without `.groovy` file extension.
-The file must exists in the paths specified by connection string
+The file must exists in the paths specified by connection string.
+Also, you can use `name` configuration parameter for this purpose.
 * There is no predefined configuration parameters.
 But all user-defined configuration parameters will be visible as global variables in the attribute script only.

 For more information see **Programming attributes** section.